 I still can’t believe I’d never read it during all my time studying history at university and school!

-Those who want to get a better understanding of Marxism, should its foundational document and then supplement with Lenin’s Imperialism: The Highest Stage of Capitalism.
+Those who want to get a better understanding of Marxism, should be its foundational document and then supplement it with Lenin’s Imperialism: The Highest Stage of Capitalism.